-Applications now open for Catalyst, a six month programme in creative campaigning, using what’s gone before to make change today.
+Catalyst is a six month programme in creative campaigning, using what’s gone before to make change today.
 Applications closed on 23 July.
 Read more below.

-Apply now for our new six month programme in creative campaigning, using what’s gone before to make change today.
-You’ll learn about the great tradition of people standing up to make change in the UK and apply this to your own ideas for change in homelessness and housing.
+Catalyst is a new six month programme in creative campaigning, using what’s gone before to make change today.
+People on the programme will learn about the great tradition of people standing up to make change in the UK and apply this to their own ideas for change in homelessness and housing.

 This is a chance to change public perceptions, influence people with power and speak out for what you believe in.